Scholar Selection

 Application Timeline

-In order to be considered for the National Scholars Program, applicants must apply to Clemson and the Honors College by all Early Action deadlines as outlined on the Honors College’s admissions website.
+In order to be considered for the Breakthrough Scholars Program, applicants must apply to Clemson University on or before the Undergraduate Admissions Early Action deadline and the Honors College on or before Honors Priority application deadlines as outlined on the Honors College’s admissions website.

 It is the applicant's responsibility to ensure that these deadlines are met.
 Applications that do not meet these deadlines will not be considered for the NSP.